How {and when!} to request your child’s IEP records and files.

 We were seated around a huge U-shaped setup.
-I was direct across from the school district’s attorney, though we were a good 10 feet apart.
+I was directly across from the school district’s attorney, though we were a good 10 feet apart.
+We were in a settlement agreement meeting and were hoping to see some of the student’s IEP and school records.

 He looked right at me and said, “I’m sorry Mrs. Lightner, just because you wish for these records to exist, does not mean that they exist.”